 That paragraph originally opened with, “Your site’s ranking in Google search results is partly based on analysis of those sites that link to you.
 The quantity, quality, and relevance of links influences your ranking.”
 By removing this paragraph, it could indicate that Google wants to lessen the importance of inbound links entirely, and to have webmasters and business owners focus on curating content rather than building links.

-Other interesting changes come in the forms of additions to the page’s descriptions of unnatural link schemes – in other words, links that will get your site punished by Google.
+Other interesting changes come in the forms of additions to the page’s descriptions of unnatural link schemes.
+In other words, links that will get your site punished by Google.
 Among the familiar descriptions of paid links and automated link building come these new criteria:

 - Large-scale article marketing or guest posting campaigns with keyword-rich anchor text links.
+Such as Skyscraper Blogs.

 - Advertorials or native advertising where payment is received for articles that include links that pass PageRank.